Mike Fellows dies while campaigning for U.S. House

 Mike Fellows’ absence from breakfast on Monday was noticed by members of Missoula’s American Legion Post 27, according to Commander John Angwin, even if it wasn’t particularly surprising.
-Fellows, a first vice commander, wasn’t known for missing events, but the 59-year-old had been ailing lately, admitted to St. Patrick Hospital twice in recent months as his kidneys failed.
+Fellows, a first vice commander, wasn’t known for missing events, but the 59-year-old had been ailing lately, admitted to Providence St. Patrick Hospital twice in recent months as his kidneys failed.
 And yet at 5:30 that same Monday evening, Fellows hobbled with the help of a walker into the Seeley Lake community hall, 45 miles away, to talk about his latest race for U.S. House as the Libertarian candidate.
 He was the only House candidate to attend the town forum.

 Fellows’ remarks to the audience of around 30 people were his last.
 After giving his closing statement, he began driving home, alone, in his old Lexus sedan that had a few campaign stickers affixed to the rear bumper.
 Around 9 p.m., according to the Missoula County Sheriff’s Office, Fellows crossed the center line near Potomac, colliding head-on with an oncoming car.
 He was pronounced dead at the scene.

 Fellows was the face of the Montana Libertarian Party for 20 years, running in every statewide election while serving as its chairman.
 “The Montana Libertarian Party was Mike’s life,” says Andrew Forcier, state director for the Gary Johnson campaign.
-He typically polled in the single digits, but did garner over 40 percent of the vote—a national Libertarian party record—in the 2014 race for clerk of the Supreme Court when Democrats didn’t field a candidate.
+He typically polled in the single digits, but did garner over 40 percent of the vote—a national Libertarian party record—in the 2014 race for clerk of the Supreme Court when Republicans didn’t field a candidate.
 Political observers credit Fellows’ efforts for ensuring the Libertarian Party has kept a foothold in the state.

 Still, campaigning on the political fringe could be a lonely endeavor, and Fellows’ idiosyncrasies seemed to match his outsider status.
 He mumbled from the podium in a voice Seeley Lake Community Council Chair Klaus von Stutterheim says was difficult to understand.
 Longtime state politics reporter Chuck Johnson recalls that Fellows refused to disclose personal details, including his exact age, because he considered the information private.